-Please check one box and return in the enclosed envelope.

-Yes, [although my worksheet indicates that long-term care insurance may not be a suitable purchase,] I wish to purchase this coverage.
-Please resume review of my application.

-Drafting Note: Delete the phrase in brackets if the applicant did not answer the questions about income.
+1 Yes, [although my worksheet indicates that long-te purchase this coverage.
+Please resume review of my rm care insurance may not be a suitable purchase,] I wish to application.
+Drafting g Note: Delete the phrase in brackets if the applicant did not answer to ne questions about income.
 No. I have decided not to buy a policy at this time.

-APPLICANT'S SIGNATURE

-DATE

-Please return to [issuer] at [address] by [date].
+APPL LICANT'S SIGNATURE DATE Please e return to [issuer] at [address] by [date].

-Long-Term Care Insurance Model Regulation